 An increase in profit, on the other hand, signals that you are finding more efficient ways to manufacture and deliver products—and that’s good.
 But if you want to win at the game of business, you need both a good offense (sales) and a good defence (profitability).

 Myths about revenue, profitability and business growth:

 Myth: I should worry about the business, my accountant can worry about profit

-Many chief executive officers (CEOs) have no idea how profitable their business is until their accountant tells them—sometimes weeks after the close of the month or the year.
-This is worrying: CEOs are responsible for managing resources effectively, and that includes setting a yearly budget, and regularly measuring revenue and expenses.
+Many chief executive officers (CEOs) have no idea how profitable their business is until their accountant tells them.
+Sometimes weeks after the close of the month or the year.
+This is worrying.
+CEOs are responsible for managing resources effectively.
+That includes setting a yearly budget, and regularly measuring revenue and expenses.
 Not knowing if the bottom line is growing or shrinking, is like flying blind.